strapi/documentation/docs/developer-docs/latest/guides/unit-testing.md

 We'll test if our endpoint works properly and route `/hello` does return `Hello World`

-Let's create a separate test file were `supertest` will be used to check if endpoint works as expected.
+Let's create a separate test file where `supertest` will be used to check if endpoint works as expected.

 **Path —** `./tests/hello/index.js`